gopherguides/golang-swag/README.md

 # Go Swag
 Need Go (golang) swag for your organization or meetup?
-Here is a list of people and companies to contac
+Here is a list of people and companies to contact:

 ## [Gopher Guides](https://www.gopherguides.com)